MakerBot

-It was the leader of the desktop market with an important presence in the media but its market share is in decline.
+It was at one point the leader of the desktop market with an important presence in the media, but its market share declined over the late 2010s.
 MakerBot also founded and operated Thingiverse, the largest online 3D printing community and file repository.
-In August 2022, the company completed a merger with its long-time competitor Ultimaker, the new entity keeping Ultimaker's name.
+In August 2022, the company completed a merger with its long-time competitor Ultimaker.
+The combined company is known as UltiMaker, but retains the MakerBot name for its Sketch line of education-focused 3D printers.